Later AC100 mark 2s - 1966

 Serial number 1405 - currently in the UK (collection: Mike Handley)

 Chassis number 2099.
-Excellent original condition, one of the best Mk 2s surviving.
-Note the mustard capacitors in the preamp.
+Good condition, some refurbishments in the preamp and power amp.
+Note the mustard capacitors in the former.

 Serial number 1410 - currently in Italy

 Assembled by Triumph.
 Underchassis signed in pencil, perhaps by "Graham".
 No chassis number.
+Guard plate around the EL34s.
 Note the short tag board, the insulated stand-offs under the fuse-holder, and the large transformers with bare metal shrouds.
 Further pics on the Triumph-made amps page.
-Pictures originally posted here.

 Serial number 1534 - currently in Italy